kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8515-support-custom-request-to-limit-ratio/README.md

         controlledValues: RequestsAndLimits
         requestToLimitRatio:
           cpu:
-            type: Factor
+            type: Percentage
-            factor: "1.2"
+            percentage: 120
 ```

 ## Implementation History

 * 2025-10-06: Update the `Type` field to correctly indicate that it is required, not optional.
-This field has no default value and must be explicitly set to either "Factor" or "Quantity".
+This field has no default value and must be explicitly set to either "Percentage" or "Quantity".
 * 2025-09-18: Update API for consistency.
 Add e2e tests and other small updates.
 * 2025-09-10: Initial proposal created.